-Although not required, members of the District community or third parties who feel they have been unlawfully harassed should file a formal written complaint with the principal of their school building or with one of the compliance officers identified in the administrative procedures.
+Members of the District community or third parties Individuals who feel they have been unlawfully legally prohibited harassed should file a formal written complaint with the principal of their school building worksite supervisor or with one of the compliance officers District Equity Officer(s) identified in the Policy 3362.02 - Anti-Harassment Complaint Procedure.
 Oral complaints of harassment will be reduced to writing by the individual receiving the complaint and the complainant will be asked to verify the accuracy of the reported charge by signing the document.
-Complaints received by a school building principal will be immediately reported to the appropriate compliance officer identified in the administrative procedures.
+Complaints received by a school building principal worksite supervisor will be immediately reported to the appropriate compliance officer identified in the Policy 3362.02 - Anti-Harassment Complaint Procedure and the principal worksite supervisor will not conduct an investigation unless directed to do so by the Compliance Officer District Equity Officer(s).

-After a complaint is filed, the compliance officer or designee shall conduct a prompt and timely investigation.
-The investigation may include interviews of the complainant, the individual accused of engaging in harassing behavior, and any other witness who may reasonably be expected to have information relevant to the situation.
-All interviewed parties and witnesses will be provided an opportunity to present any evidence that they reasonably believe to be relevant to the situation.

-At the conclusion of the investigation the compliance officer or designee will prepare and deliver to the Superintendent a written report summarizing the evidence gathered during the investigation and providing his recommendations regarding whether or not the complaint of unlawful harassment has been substantiated.
-The written report must be based on the totality of the circumstances involved in the complaint, the nature of the alleged conduct, the context in which the alleged conduct occurred, and the ages and maturity of the individuals involved.

-[ ] A copy of the written report will also be delivered to the member of the District community or third party making the complaint and the individual accused of the harassing conduct.

-Upon review of the written report the Superintendent will either issue a final decision regarding whether or not the complaint of unlawful harassment was substantiated, or request that further investigation be conducted.
-A copy of Superintendent's action will be delivered to both the complainant and the individual accused of the harassing conduct.

-[ ] The decision of the Superintendent shall be final.

-[ ] A complainant who is dissatisfied with the Superintendent's decision may appeal it to the Board by submitting written notice to the Superintendent within ten (10) days of the date of the Superintendent's decision.
-Upon receipt of a notice of appeal, the Board shall meet in executive session at its next regularly scheduled meeting, which is scheduled to occur at least ten (10) days after the Superintendent's receipt of the appeal notice, to review the complaint and the summary of the investigation.
-Following the meeting, the Board will issue a decision either affirming, modifying, or rejecting the Superintendent's decision.
-The decision of the Board shall be final.

-The complaint process set forth in the policy and in the administrative procedures is not intended to interfere with the rights of a member of the District community or a third party to pursue a complaint of unlawful harassment with the United States Department of Education, Office for Civil Rights, the Florida Civil Rights Commission, or the Equal Employment Opportunity Commission.
+The complaint process, which is set forth in Policy 3362.02 – the Anti-Harassment Complaint Procedure, is not intended to interfere with the rights of a member of the District community or a third party an individual to pursue a complaint of unlawful harassment with the United States Department of Education, Office for Civil Rights, the Florida Civil Rights Commission, or the Equal Employment Opportunity Commission.

-The Board reserves the right to investigate and resolve a complaint or report of unlawful harassment regardless of whether the member of the District community or third party alleging the harassment pursues the complaint.
+The Board reserves the right to investigate and resolve a complaint or report of unlawful harassment regardless of whether the member of the District community or third party individual alleging the unlawful legally prohibited harassment pursues the complaint.
+The Board also reserves the right to have the formal complaint investigation conducted by an external person in accordance with this policy and Policy 3362.02 or in such other manner as deemed appropriate by the Board or its designee.

 Sanctions and Monitoring